 These Website Standard Terms And Conditions (these “Terms” or these “Website Standard Terms And Conditions”) contained herein on this webpage, shall govern your use of this website, including all pages within this website (collectively referred to herein below as this “Website”).
 These Terms apply in full force and effect to your use of this Website and by using this Website, you expressly accept all terms and conditions contained herein in full.
 You must not use this Website, if you have any objection to any of these Website Standard Terms And Conditions.

-This Website is not for use by any minors (defined as those who are not at least 18 years of age), and you must not use this Website if you a minor.
+This Website is not for use by any minors (defined as those who are not at least 18 years of age), and you must not use this Website if you are a minor.

 Governing Law & Jurisdiction

-Purpose of this form
+Purpose of This Form

 This form is to be completed by the Applicant and all individuals identified below and submitted to Business Capital Providers, Inc. Submission of the requested information is required to make a determination regarding eligibility for business funding.
 Failure to submit the information would affect that determination.

-Instructions for completing this form
+Instructions for completing this form:

 With respect to “purpose of the funding,” receivables consist of any and all revenues earned by your company in its ordinary course of business, (whose principal place of residence is the United States).